-If you bring your child to school in the morning, you may drop them off by the Meadow Creek Church entrance and they may enter the building through Door #12.
-If you drive into the school parking lot, please follow the arrows that go to the far east side of the parking lot and around in front of the building.
+Generally, if you drive into the school parking lot, please follow the arrows that go to the far east side of the parking lot and around in front of the building.
 Pull up as far as possible and have your child exit quickly.
 If you need to change drivers or your student will take longer to get things from your vehicle, we ask that you park so that the traffic can move smoothly.
 Please remind your child to use the designated crosswalks to enter the building.

-If you are picking your student up from school, we ask that you do so by the Meadow Creek Church entrance on the west side of the complex.
-Drive to the end of the car line.
-Your student will be allowed to come to your vehicle when your vehicle is in the car line and by the sidewalk.
+If you are picking your student up from school your student will be allowed to come to your vehicle when your vehicle is in the car line and by the sidewalk.
 Please do not double-park in this area and block the drive for others.
 If your child is delayed in coming out of school, we ask that you re-enter the car line (or park your vehicle to wait) to keep traffic flowing and allow parents who are behind you to advance and pick up their child.

-If you prefer to park your vehicle, please park in the northwest part of the church parking lot.
-We ask that you avoid the south section of the parking lot and the spaces immediately to the west of the church building.
-Exit your vehicle, cross at the crossing zone, and meet your child at the covered area in front of the main church doors.
+If you prefer to park your vehicle, please exit your vehicle, cross at the crossing zone, and meet your child at the sidewalk.
 For their safety, we will not allow children under 7th grade to cross the parking lot on their own and walk to your vehicle.